 Eating and drinking

 Please see the 'How You Can Help Your Child' pages of the website for further information and advice.

 Organisations & Charities

-These websites may be of use to you, please click on the links below.....
+These websites may also be of use to you if your child has specific needs or conditions, please click on the links below.

 Using knowledge from research, clinical experience and teaching (www.cpteaching.com), the CPtoys™ app provides individually tailored treatment programmes by matching developmentally appropriate toys to specific upper limb treatment goals.
 CPtoys™ understands that toys are an essential part of upper limb therapy programmes.

 CHASA is a nonprofit organisation dedicated to improving the quality of life for children and families living with